 The used tea bags will help keep roots moist and retain some water.

 For Hair And Skin Application

 This will remove the scent of garlic, onions, ginger, and even fish!
-Whether you want to wash your hands with water or not, it will now depend on you.
+Whether you want to wash your hands with water or not will depend on you.

 Let the hot water produce brewed tea and include a fragrant tea like jasmine for additional aromatherapy effects.

-Apart from the antioxidant content, the herbal components of teas also holds anti-inflammatory properties.
-It reduces inflammation that can heals razor burns, stings, wounds, and bruises.
+Apart from the antioxidant content, the herbal components of teas also hold anti-inflammatory properties.
+It reduces inflammation and can heal razor burns, sunburned skin, stings, wounds, and bruises.

 You can also use it to remove dark circles, relax your tired eyes, and free your exhausted body from discomfort.
 You may grab a cup of tea while trying to soothe your irritated skin.

 The quality of your lawn depends on multiple factors.
 The weather, where you live, the watering, and even your garden’s very own ecosystem!

 What kind of trees and plants you have, how you take care of those, which insects you lure in with your everyday garden activity, anything, and everything.